getgrav/grav-learn/pages/08.advanced/02.performance-and-caching/docs.md

     socket: '/tmp/redis.sock'
 ```

-If your redis server has a password or secret set you can also set that in this configuraiton:
+If your redis server has a password or secret set you can also set that in this configuration:

 ```
 cache: